-In this article, we’ll share 33 incredible things Miami is famous for.
+In this article, we’ll share 33 amazing things Miami is famous for.

-From the must-visit landmarks to the most delicious treats, and from the most gorgeous beaches to the best shopping malls, we bet you’ll find an answer to the question, “What is Miami famous for?”
+From the must-visit landmarks to the most delicious treats, and from the most gorgeous beaches to the best shopping malls, in this article, you’ll find what is Miami best known for.

 Let’s dig in, shall we?